 Saweda Bright, M.D.

 In her spare time she enjoys cooking, traveling, reading, and sports.
-She is excited to move back to the area.

 Elizabeth Munter, M.D.